-The origins of Chateau Certan Marzelle was purchased in 1956 by the Giraud family.
+Chateau Certan Marzelle was purchased in 1956 by the Giraud family.
 After 1956, the family changed the name to Chateau Certan Giraud.
-For the next few decades, the wines produced at Chateau Certan Giraud were adequate, but undistinguished.
+For the next few decades, two wines were produced from that vineyard, Chateau Certan Giraud and Chateau Certan Marzelle.
+The wines were adequate, but not overly distinguished.

-In 1999, the Pomerol estate was sold to Ets.
+In 1999, the Pomerol estate was sold to ETS.
 Moueix and Jean Hubert Delon of Leoville Las Cases.
-Jean Hubert Delon came away with 4 hectares, which he added to his Pomerol property, Chateau Nenin.
+Jean Hubert Delon came away with 4 hectares of vines which he added to his Pomerol property, Chateau Nenin.
 The remaining land went to Christian Moueix.
 The vineyard was used to produce two wines, Certan Marzelle and Chateau Hosanna.

-Christian Moueix considered selling the wine under the name of Chateau Certan to reflect its heritage.
-While the owner of Vieux Chateau Certan, Alexander Thienpont had no problem with Ets Moueix selling the wine under the name of Chateau Certan, the owner of the Moueix managed estate, Chateau Certan de May raised an objection.
+Christian Moueix considered selling the wine under the name of Chateau Certan to reflect its rich heritage.
+While the owner of Vieux Chateau Certan, Alexander Thienpont, had no problem with Ets Moueix selling the wine under the name of Chateau Certan, interestingly, the owner of the Moueix managed estate, Chateau Certan de May raised an objection.
 From that point forward the wine was known as Chateau Certan Marzelle.

 The remaining portion of the vineyard is now used to produce Chateau Certan Marzelle.
 One of the first moves made by Christian Moueix after taking over the Right Bank estate was to improve the drainage and replant much of the vineyards.

-The 2 hectare Certan Marzelle Right Bank vineyard is planted to 100% Merlot.
+The 2 hectare Right Bank vineyard of Certan Marzelle is planted to 100% Merlot.
 The terroir is gravel over clay soils.
-The vineyard is located next to another Moueix property, La Providence, which is not La Fleur Petrus.
-Production is approximately 800 cases per year.
+The vineyard is located next to another Moueix property, La Providence, which no longer exists as those vines are now used to produce Chateau La Fleur Petrus.
+Production of Certan Marzelle is approximately 800 cases per year.

-For the production of Certan Marzelle, two laser sorting tables have been in use since 2009.
+For the production of Certan Marzelle two laser sorting tables have been in use since 2009.
 The winery uses thermoregulated concrete vats and since 2004 some stainless tanks.
-Malolactic fermentation takes place in tank.
+Malolactic fermentation takes place in the tank.
 The press wine obtained from vertical basket presses is added or not during the aging process.